Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 l0gnbvXWhIro5QMgs5bJU2aygaK1cFhr7Vu2pieA.gif

-Use the tab key as auto-complete (tab-completion) to reference files.
+Use tab tab for auto-completion (tab-completion) to reference files.

 "Refactor <@>src/com<tab>ponents/CartItem.vue<enter> to use the new price formatting composable"

-I mean don't just add context with @, but auto-complete the path to each file using tab.
+I mean not only adding context with @, but auto-completing the path to each file using the tabulator.

 Claude accesses URLs in real time for updated documentation and examples: